ericj22/mood-rate/README.md

 # MoodCheck
-Android app for tracking your mood
+Android app for tracking and displaying a user's mood data in an interactive graphic.